philippgille/hello-netcoreapp/README.md

 ### Docker container

+- The simplest way is to create the Docker container from the Docker image on Docker Hub:
+    - Run: `docker run philippgille/hello-netcoreapp`
+        > Note: This currently only works for Linux containers (on either Linux or Windows)
-Running the app as Docker container currently requires you to build the image locally (see the *Build* section in this README).
-After building the image, it's available in the local image cache.
+- Alternatively you can build the image locally (see the *Build* section in this README) and then create a container from the image in the local image cache:

-Run: `docker run --rm my/hello-netcoreapp`
+    - Run: `docker run local/hello-netcoreapp`

-> Note: This works on Linux with the image for the Linux container, and on Windows with both the image for the Linux container as well as the image for the Windows container.
-On Windows you can configure which kind of containers you want to run.
+        > Note: This works on Linux with the Linux container image, and on Windows with both the Linux and Windows container images (on Windows you can configure which kind of containers you want to run)

 ### Chocolatey package